ULL-ESIT-PL/nicole/README.md

 ## Folder structure

-### I'm aware of the spaghetti code in the parsing algorithm and lack of a few pattern designs and comments, that by lack of time still have not being used.

 - The .txt files next to the CMakeLists.txt are just meant for me to install correctly LLVM and the intellisense being able to find the library